Suggestive Selling: How to Train Your Employees in Add-On Sales

 Option #2: Scare the customer into thinking they need something else

-Highlighting potential pain points can be a helpful way to show your customer the add-on products they need.
+Highlighting potential pain points can be a helpful way to show your customers the add-on products they need.

 Pretend you sell hardware or project-based items.
 You could try saying this: